Th-Underscore/boogaPlus/README.md

 ## Usage

-[Usage instructions to be added]
+Use the UI.
+That's it!

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

-## License

-[License information to be added]

----
-Last updated: December 20, 2024
+I probably won't be working on this extension in the near future, so please don't hesitate to reach out if you have any questions or suggestions.